 There is ample data available about the B2B buyer and their process for discovering new resources.
-Marketers searching for a new agency are no different although some agency leaders tell me they disagree.
+Marketers searching for a new agency are no different, although some agency leaders tell me they disagree.
 Agency search is a whole different animal, they say.
-To validate industry data and my experience I recently surveyed senior-level marketers to get a fresh take on their approach to finding a new agency.
-I want to make sure my prospecting aligns with the preferences and latest behavior of my future clients.
+To validate industry data and my experience, I recently surveyed senior-level marketers to get a fresh take on their approach to finding a new agency.
+I want to ensure my prospecting aligns with marketers' preferences and behaviors.
 This survey was a follow-up to one I did in 2016 and 2015.

 The prevailing wisdom suggests that marketers get about 60% through their journey before an agency knows they are interested.
 They do a variety of things on their own to identify, review and decide if a particular agency is suited for their needs.
 They ask colleagues and friends for recommendations.
 They look through trade press for articles about agency work, new campaigns and thought leadership that might be relevant to their needs.
 They Google, and search LinkedIn.
 They look for qualities and experiences that they feel might solve whatever challenges their current resource can’t.
 That's not to say an agency won't get picked if they don't have all the qualities.
 I'm more concerned about how I can increase my odds.

 Some hire a search consultant to manage the process.
 Others enlist procurement.
 Most take on the task themselves.
 When they do, they have to sift through an enormous amount of data to get down to a short list of agencies they think are worth their time to engage.
 I asked them what things about the agency are most important when looking for a new resource.
 Marketers have been pretty consistent in my surveys about what they are initially looking for to separate the qualified from the unqualified.